mainmatter/ember-simple-auth/README.md

 #### Implementing a custom Authenticator

-While Ember.SimpleAuth only comes with the OAuth 2.0 authenticator, it is easy to implement authenticators for other strategies as well.
+While EmberSimpleAuth only comes with the OAuth 2.0 authenticator, it is easy to implement authenticators for other strategies as well.
 All that needs to be done is to extend `Authenticators.Base` and implement 3 methods (see the [API docs for `Authenticators.Base`](http://ember-simple-auth.simplabs.com/api.html#EmberSimpleAuth-Authenticators-Base)).